AKolumbic/star-wing/src/core/README.md

 #### AudioSystem

-- Controls game sound and music
+- Controls game sound and music through the modular audio architecture
+- Interfaces with the AudioManager facade class
+- Preloads essential audio assets during initialization
-- Manages volume settings
+- Manages audio settings persistence and volume controls
-- Provides the interface to AudioManager
+- Provides access to music playback and sound effect functionality
+- See `/src/audio/README.md` for detailed documentation on the audio architecture

 #### UISystem